 Controller allows control through UART serial port with TTL 3.3 V logic.
 UART outputs are located on BPC connector.
 UART outputs are located on BPC connector.
 Because of widespread availability of UART and adapters to USB, Bluetooth, Ethernet and other standard interfaces there is an option for wireless control (Bluetooth) or control over the internet (Ethernet).
 UART data protocol is the same as USB data protocol.
 I.e. it is enough to enable nonstandard serial port polling in XiLab or in libximc and the device will be found if response delay doesn’t exceed two seconds.
 It is also possible to control controller with the help of other independently programmed micro-controller, however in this case it will be required to support controller communication protocol.

 To connect to the controller via UART one should first connect to it via USB and set required speed, parity and stop bits and then save settings to non-volatile memory.
 Standard settings are listed in Communication protocol specification, use them if you cannot connect.

 |Maximum data transfer speed||921 kbit|

 |Nominal output current||5 mA|

-High data transfer speeds through long cables in case of electromagnetic interference are impossible.
+High data transfer speeds through long cables (the cable must be up to 5 meters long) in case of electromagnetic interference are impossible.
 If transfer errors do occur, use RC filtering circuits and reduce transfer speeds so that characteristic time of an RC-circuit is at least 4 times less than time needed to transfer a single bit.
 RC-circuit characteristic time is chosen based on the circumstances.